-Enoki has long white stalks and tiny caps.
-It’s a popular ingredient in many Asian cuisines, used in soups, stir-fries, braises, hot pots, noodle dishes, curries, and more.
+Enoki has long white stalks and small caps that grow in clusters.
+It’s a popular ingredient in many Asian cuisines and is used in soups, stir-fries, hot pots, stews, curries, and more.

 The Japanese also use it to make nametake (なめたけ).
-It’s a sweet-savory side dish and condiment that’s seasoned with soy sauce, sake, and mirin.
+It’s a sweet-savory, tasty side dish and condiment seasoned with soy sauce, sake, and mirin.

 Table of contents